 About the Initiative

 Launch Lessons specifically support young Hispanic/Latinx and Black/African American students who have financial need and a strong desire to pursue orchestral music.
 GTCYS will match students with a high-quality private instructor and pay for the full cost of weekly lessons.
-As part of the educational experience, students will be expected to audition for one of GTCYS’ 10 school-year orchestras for the 2023-24 season (tuition assistance provided).
+As part of the educational experience, students will be expected to audition for one of GTCYS’ 10 school-year orchestras (tuition assistance provided) at the conclusion of this initial set of lessons.

 Launch Lessons help level the playing field for students of color who don’t have access to private lessons.
 Studying with a private teacher is an important way for young musicians to develop their musical skills, stay motivated, and grow as individual and orchestral players.
 In addition to creating strong learners and leaders, playing an instrument and participating in GTCYS can open doors in college and beyond, and help students develop lifelong skills like collaboration, accountability, and courage.

-- Private lessons are available at no cost for up to 15 students beginning January 2023.
+- Private lessons are available at no cost for qualifying students.

-- Lessons will be scheduled through May 2023; students who audition for a GTCYS school-year orchestra in May 2023 may renew their lessons through 2023-24.
+- Lessons will be scheduled as applications are received through May 2024; students who audition for a GTCYS school-year orchestra in May 2024 may renew their lessons through 2024-25.
 Our intent is to support students as they progress.

 - Hispanic/Latinx, Black/African American students in grades 2 – 11 who reside in Ramsey, Washington, or Dakota counties